orbitsdev/luckybet-admin/docs/teller-reports-api.md

 1. **Game Types**: The system supports multiple game types (S2, S3, D4) with different digit counts.
 The winning number calculation is based on the game type of each bet.

 2. **Formatted Values**: All monetary values are provided in both raw format (for calculations) and formatted format (for display) with proper number formatting.
+Decimal places are only shown when they exist (e.g., "100" instead of "100.00").

 3. **Draw Labels**: Use the provided `draw_label` field for user-friendly display of draw information.